-5.1 Efficiency Assessment
+5.1.
+Efficiency assessment

-Although Gadget Detective is an offline analysis tool, runtime/memory footprint are essential aspects.
-Thus, this section discusses the runtime efficiency in comparison with Wireshark and Network-Miner.
-To measure the efficiency, we used the M57-Patent scenario6 PCAP files which consist of several PCAP files with a total size of 4.8 GB and 5, 707, 845 frames (we combined them into a single PCAP).
+Although Netfox Detective is an offline analysis tool, runtime/ memory footprint are essential aspects.
+Thus, this section discusses the runtime efficiency in comparison with Wireshark and NetworkMiner.
+To measure the efficiency, we used the M57, 2020 M57-Patent scenario6 PCAP files which consist of several PCAP files with a total size of 4.8GB and 5, 707, 845 frames (we combined them into a single PCAP).
 Note, given that each tool performs very different tasks, this is only a rough comparison.

 The results are provided in Table 1.
-As can be seen, Gadget Framework is slightly faster than Wireshark despite the TCP reassembling of all sessions.
+As can be seen, Netfox Framework is slightly faster than Wireshark despite the TCP reassembling of all sessions.
 Note, when opening the case the 2nd time, all data is extracted from the database which is completed in a matter of seconds.
 However, we require more memory footprint (RAM).
-Gadget Detective is slightly slower than Gadget Framework as it visualizes the information.
+Netfox Detective is slightly slower than Netfox Framework as it visualizes the information.
 NetworkMiner is about 4-7 times slower than the other tools.
-The average CPU usage is not reaching 100 % with Gadget Framework and Gadget Detective because of the thread synchronization, I/O operations, Garbage Collection, and back pressure in the processing pipeline that balances overall performance and resource utilization.
+The average CPU usage is not reaching 100% with Netfox Framework and Netfox Detective because of the thread synchronization, I/O operations, Garbage Collection, and back pressure in the processing pipeline that balances overall performance and resource utilization.
 Overall, the Mbps per tool vary between 15 and 100.

 Additional efficiency indicators are given in Table 2, where we focus on rows 12 and 13 (processing speed and parallel processing; remaining rows are discussed in Sec.
 5.3).
-As shown, Gadget Detective allows parallel processing, which should make it faster than the deprecated PyFlag.
-On the other hand, [8] points out that PyFlag is not intended for high-speed.
+As shown, Netfox Detective allows parallel processing, which should make it faster than the deprecated PyFlag.
+On the other hand, Cohen (2008) points out that PyFlag is not intended for high-speed.
 Concerning XPlico, more research is needed as it also processes data in parallel, and we did not find information on processing speed.

-5.2 Event Carving Capabilities
+5.2.
+Event carving capabilities

 The next important aspect for forensics is event carving, i.e., restoring particular events such as an FTP Login, a DNS query or sending emails from a comprehensive stream.
-This section primarily focuses on NetworkMiner (NM) and Gadget Framework and their capabilities; Wireshark does not incorporate advanced forensic features such as emails or web page reconstruction as it is intended for Network Security Monitoring [33, 39].
+This section primarily focuses on NetworkMiner (NM) and Netfox Framework and their capabilities; Wireshark does not incorporate advanced forensic features such as emails or web page reconstruction as it is intended for Network Security Monitoring (Sira, 2003; Pilli et al., 2010).

-For comparison, we decided to focus on detected sessions, TCP reassembling, and DNS records where the results are shown in
+For comparison, we decided to focus on detected sessions, TCP reassembling, and DNS records where the results are shown in Table 1.

-Table 1.
 These properties strongly depend on how a tool was implemented.
 Higher numbers reflect finer granularity (this does not mean that higher (or lower) numbers are better).

-- Sessions: the number of TCP and UDP sessions recognized by each tool.
-This feature strongly depended on the mechanism handling missing fragments, see Appendix E. If there is no packet loss; the tools should report the same number of TCP sessions; UDP sessions can differ in case the tool uses an inactivity timeout threshold to split UDP sessions (the UDP protocol does not carry any signaling information that can be used to determine the end of a session). - TCP missing: signifies how much information is lost and cannot be recovered, e.g., capturing problems, packet loss, or storage issues.
-All issues are related to actions that occurred before processing of the capture file, i.e., they are not caused by Gadget Detective.
+Sessions: the number of TCP and UDP sessions recognized by each tool.
+This feature strongly depended on the mechanism handling missing fragments, see Appendix E. Ithere is no packet loss; the tools should report the same number of TCP sessions; UDP sessions can differ in case the tool uses an inactivity timeout threshold to split UDP sessions (the UDP protocol does not carry any signaling information that can be used to determine the end of a session).

+TCP missing: signifies how much information is lost and cannot be recovered, e.g., capturing problems, packet loss, or storage issues.
+All issues are related to actions that occurred before processing of the capture file, i.e., they are not caused by Netfox Detective.
 There are different ways to calculate the loss as shown in Eq.
-1 or Eq.
-2:
+(1) or Eq.
+(2):

-lost_packets/all_packets[%] (1)

-$$lost_bytes/all_bytes[\%]$$ (2)
+$$lost_bytes / all_bytes[\%]$$ (2)